PSModule/Invoke-Pester/README.md

 This GitHub Action runs [Pester](https://pester.dev) tests in PowerShell, producing code coverage and test result artifacts.
 It automates many tasks to streamline continuous integration for PowerShell projects:

-- Installation and import of required modules (Pester, PSScriptAnalyzer).
+- Installation and import of required modules.
 - Automatic merging of default configuration, test suite configuration, and direct inputs into a final Pester configuration.
 - Optional uploading of test results and coverage reports.
 - Clear step summary in GitHub's job logs.